 Market 1 – Health and Beauty Enthusiasts

-The aging population is one of the fastest growing segments for every industry in the world.
-As life expectancy increases, as well as the general levels of health being seen the senior community, many of them are looking further extend their feeling of youth and vitality, as well as support their joint and bone health, and reduce inflammatory conditions that come with aging.
-The aging population do see themselves as unique, and marketing variations of a product that is targeted to their age bracket often sees very good results when compared with a more generalised and non-age specific marketing strategy.
+The aging population is one of the fastest-growing segments for every industry in the world.
+As life expectancy increases, as well as the general levels of health, is seen in the senior community, many of them are looking further extend their feeling of youth and vitality, as well as support their joint and bone health, and reduce inflammatory conditions that come with aging.
+The aging population does see themselves as unique, and marketing variations of a product that is targeted to their age bracket often sees very good results when compared with a more generalized and non-age specific marketing strategy.

 The final major category of target markets for collagen supplements is that of elite and amateur athletes who are wanting to use the product to increase their performance and recovery.
-As you can see, this marketing message is very different to that of say, health and beauty enthusiasts as their desired outcome has less to do with aesthetics and more to do with endurance, performance and recovery.
-Collagen Supplements help support the bodies ability to heal and repair, and the nature of many supports brings the need for recovery support.
-Collagen does his by delivery additional sources of protein, improving muscle strength and conditioning and reducing inflammation from damage associated with rigorous exercise.
+As you can see, this marketing message is very different from that of saying, health and beauty enthusiasts as their desired outcome has less to do with aesthetics and more to do with endurance, performance, and recovery.
+Collagen Supplements help support the body’s ability to heal and repair, and the nature of many supports brings the need for recovery support.
+Collagen does him by delivering additional sources of protein, improving muscle strength and conditioning, and reducing inflammation from damage associated with rigorous exercise.
 As marketers, we need to have a clear and evolving understanding of the benefits of our products, and how these benefits align with the unique needs of our target market categories.
-Tosla has developed an ultimate guide to marketing collagen supplements to help brands identify their target markets, design their product benefit marketing strategy and execute campaigns that lead to loyal customer relationships.
+Tosla has developed an ultimate guide to marketing collagen supplements to help brands identify their target markets, design their product benefit marketing strategy, and execute campaigns that lead to loyal customer relationships.
 If you’d like to learn more about our white-label collagen supplements, then feel free to view our product ranges.